ScottLogic/blog/_posts/2017-02-27-streamsets-with-docker-an-example-hdfs-integration.md

 contributors:
 - jwhite
 layout: default_post
+summary: StreamSets Data Collector (SDC) is an open source tool for stream-based extracting, transforming and loading large quantities of data.
+It provides an easy to use UI on top of the underlying processing power of YARN and Spark Streaming with a large number of installable integrations with source and destination systems.
 ---

 [StreamSets Data Collector (SDC)](https://streamsets.com/products/sdc/)  is an open source tool for stream-based extracting, transforming and loading large quantities of data.
 It provides an easy to use UI on top of the underlying processing power of YARN and Spark Streaming with a large number of installable integrations with source and destination systems.